Thisora/wolfBoot-rp2040/README.md

 The final executable is factory.elf.

 ## What is different than Wolfboot ?
 Nothing !
 And that's why this project is very interesting.
 During compilation process, Wolfboot use output as binary files.
 To assemble everything, they use a simple C programme that copy binary bytes to a single output file: `/src/binassemble.c` or `$(BINASSEMBLE)` in ```Makefile```.
+They don't use linker probably to increase portability and keep assembly simple.
+Anyway as this project is part of a PoC i changed compilation of wolfboot to let the linker do the tricks.
+So now instead of generating a full ready to use binary file, it generate object that you can link as you want in your final linker script called in Makefile ```LSCRIPT_FINAL```.
+That's it !
+Of course you have to provide every additional object that you want to add in your linker-script.
+For example i provided the stage 2 bootloader of the pico-sdk by compiling it as object ``bs2.o``.

 ---
-Raemy Mathis
-HES-SO - Swissdotnet SA

 # wolfBoot
 wolfSSL Secure Bootloader ([Home page](https://www.wolfssl.com/products/wolfboot/))